-While Cynthia King works in a variety of mediums, she is currently working in acrylics, watercolors, or ink to create her intricately detailed works of art.
+While Cynthia King works in a variety of mediums, she is currently working in oils, acrylics, watercolors, or ink to create her intricately detailed works of art.
 Her works, regardless of the medium used, contain many fine lines and and color changes.
 Cynthia prefers to work with natural light and usually can be found working in the small greenhouse studio that is connected to her house if she is not painting on site.

 Cynthia’s paintings have won numerous awards, and her work can be found in both private and public collections including the Museum of Modern Art in Wakayama, Japan; the Museum of History and Religion, Lviv, Ukraine; Union Bank; and in the the W. M. Keck, Greenspan, Heath, and Harold Matzer family collections.
 Cynthia’s work as been represented by galleries in Big Sur, Ojai, Malibu, Los Angeles, Palos Verdes, Big Bear, Palm Springs, and Yucca Valley.